prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-customization-controls.md

 ### Max Video Duration

-This control allows setting the maximum available video duration in seconds.
+This control sets the maximum available video duration in seconds.
 Prebid SDK sends the value of this property in the  `imp.video.maxduration` object of the bid request.
 If the value in the received VAST tag `<Duration>` is larger than the given number the SDK will not load the media file, the ad load will fail and an error message will be generated.

 {: .table .table-bordered .table-striped }